facebook/react-native-website/cnwebsite/versioned_docs/version-0.57/permissionsandroid.md

   <h3>Project with Native Code Required</h3>
   <p>
     This API only works in projects made with <code>react-native init</code>
-    or in those made with Create React Native App which have since ejected.
+    or in those made with <code>expo init</code> or Create React Native App which have since ejected.
 For more information about ejecting, please see
     the <a href="https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md" target="_blank">guide</a> on
     the Create React Native App repository.